 People with borderline personality disorder feel emotions at high intensities, so yes, they can be overly happy.
-As for being truly happy and content, borderlines can learn how to regulate their emotions and actions healthily through therapy.
+As for being truly happy and content, people with the illness can learn how to regulate their emotions and actions healthily through therapy.

-There are nine distinct symptoms found in most borderline personality disorder patients.
+There are nine distinct symptoms found in most BPD patients.
 BPD patients fear abandonment and rejection, intense feelings of anger, and emotional mood swings.
 As a result, they also have a history of unstable relationships.

 Chronic feelings of emptiness, self-destructive and impulsive actions, and self-harm are also symptoms that borderline personality disorder patients exhibit.
 They also have a vague sense of self and can thus be out of touch with reality and even paranoid.